 Section 1: Explainer Videos, Advocacy & Animated Infographics - Simplifying the complex

 The purpose of an explainer video is to convey a concept in the quickest, simplest way possible.
-Think of these as your elevator speech.
-Animation is often the best approach to these as it helps convey information to the visual learner while the voiceover explains the concept backing up what you are seeing while supporting the auditory learner.
-Following are a few examples.
-My goal is to show you styles that may lend themselves to concepts and ideas you would need to convey in layman's terms to help educate stakeholders, constituents, or the general public.
+Think of these as an elevator speech.
+Animation is often the best approach for explainer videos, as it helps convey information to the visual learner while the voiceover explains the concept backing up what you are seeing while supporting the auditory learner.
+Following are several explainer video examples that illustrate how this style can be used to educate stakeholders, constituents, or the general public.

 Deloitte - M&A Trends

-This is an example of a simple animation which summarizes a dense technical report.
-It's designed to give a top-line overview and act as a "teaser" enticing people to find out more about the report.
+This simple animation summarizes a dense technical report.
+It's designed to give a top-line overview and act as a "teaser," enticing people to find out more about the report.

 Deloitte - Analytics Symposium

-Designed as a meeting opener video, this is one of my favorite examples of a fun, animated infographic.
-The Deloitte Analytics Symposium was a conference around getting people who work with data to think about the big picture and craft stories from that data.
+Designed as a meeting opener video, this explainer videos is a fun, animated infographic.
+The Deloitte Analytics Symposium brought together people who work with data and encouraged them to think about the big picture and craft stories from that data.

 AASHTO - Transportation Future

-Aimed at congressional representatives, this video was designed to draw attention to the nation's deteriorating transportation infrastructure and highlight the dire need for future investment to repair and expand it.
-The video is a good example of using story to lay out a point of view and advocating for action.
-It's also a nice use of two dimensional animation.
+Aimed at congressional representatives, this video draws attention to the nation's deteriorating transportation infrastructure and highlights the dire need for future investment to repair and expand it.
+The video exemplifies using a story to lay out a point of view and advocating for action.
+It is also an example of effective use of two dimensional animation.

 Duke Energy - Net Metering

-Here is a good example of presenting a complex issue - solar net metering - in a way that's understandable.
-This video takes a definitive viewpoint on the issue and the illustrated stop-motion whiteboard technique lends itself well to explainer videos.
+This explainer video presents a complex issue - solar net metering - in a way that's understandable.
+This video takes a definitive viewpoint on the issue and the illustrated stop-motion whiteboard technique lends itself well to this video format.